OverengineeredOne/Docs/developer-guide/src/development-env.md

 # Development Environment

-Overengineered is a very opinionated full stack environment.
+Overengineered has a very opinionated full stack environment.
 To make the installation of all the dependencies and tools hassle free, we created a Docker image that has all of these prepackaged for convenience.